TheWolverine - A Look At The Big Ten Standings Since Jim Harbaugh Took Over At U-M In 2015

 Michigan Wolverines football head coach Jim Harbaugh has been in Ann Arbor for six seasons, having posted an overall record of 49-22 during that span.
 That equates out to a winning percentage of 69 right on the dot, a number that is respectable.

-"Respectable" isn't what Michigan thought they'd be getting when it hired Harbaugh, though, with Big Ten championships, College Football Playoff appearances and national titles all being the expectation.
+"Respectable" isn't what Michigan thought it'd be getting when it hired Harbaugh, though, with Big Ten championships, College Football Playoff appearances and national titles all being the expectation.

 RELATED: ITB Extra: Recruiting Ramifications Of Mo Linguist's Departure